 Richard and Debbie appreciate the thorough orientation about Guatemala they received before making their first visits there with their presbytery.
 “Against that backdrop, we encountered our indigenous partners,” Richard recalls.
 “Experiencing their infectious commitment to Christ, their church, and their extended communities of faith touched our hearts on that first visit.
-It continues to impact us whenever we’re there.”
+And it continues to impact us.”

 Richard and Debbie are firmly committed to the concept of mission in partnership.
-They want the church in the United States to learn how churches in developing countries grow and prosper amid scarce resources and other adverse circumstances.
+They want the church in the United States to learn how churches in other parts of the world grow and prosper amid scarce resources and other adverse circumstances.

-Richard and Debbie are grateful for the support they have received in their home presbytery.
+Richard and Debbie are grateful for the support they have received from their home presbytery.
 They’ve been surrounded by people they liken to the “great cloud of witnesses” described in Hebrews 12:1.
-“They’ve been an inspiration and resource to us as we’ve started out on this new journey,” Richard says.
+“They’ve been an inspiration and resource to us on this journey,” Richard says.